dancer1325/angular-cli/docs/specifications/update.md

 ## Details

-The schematic performs the following steps, in order:
+* steps order / -- performed by -- schematic

-1. Get all installed package names and versions from the `package.json` into `dependencyMap: Map<string, string>`.
+  1. from `package.json` -- get ALL installed package names & versions, and -- set | `dependencyMap: Map<string, string>`
-1. From that map, fetch all `package.json` from the NPM repository, which contains all versions, and gather them in a `Map<string, NpmPackageJson>`.
+  2. from `dependencyMap: Map<string, string>` -- fetch ALL NPM repository's `package.json` / contains ALL versions, and -- gather them | `Map<string, NpmPackageJson>`
-1. At the same time, update the `Map<>` with the version of the package which is believed to be installed (largest version number matching the version range).
+  3. update the `Map<>`'s package version / believed to be installed ( == largest version number / match the version range)
-1. **WARNING**: this might not be the exact installed versions, unfortunately.
-We should have a proper `package-lock.json` loader, and support `yarn.lock` as well, but these are stretch goals (and where do we stop).
+  4. believed installed version (could be) != exact installed versions
+     1. recommendations: have a proper `package-lock.json` loader & `yarn.lock`
-1. For each packages mentioned on the command line, update to the target version (by default largest non-beta non-rc version):
+  5. / EACH packages mentioned | command line -- update to the -- target version
+     1. by default, largest NON-beta NON-rc version

 ```python
 # ARGV    The packages being requested by the user.